 Escalation: The majority of decisions will be made by this group; however, some items may be escalated.
 When a decision cannot be made by the group, the issue will be presented to ICSM for guidance, decision, or for direction to the appropriate governing bodies for resolution.

 Endorsement and Approval

-These Terms of Reference have been endorsed by the members of the S100WG on <Date>.
+These Terms of Reference have been endorsed by the members of the S100WG on 22AUG2023.

-Approved by the following relevant authorities and stakeholders: